 For a free legal consultation, call (781) 740-0800

-Some first offenses of domestic violence can be charged as felonies depending on the circumstances of the crime.
-If convicted of felony domestic violence, you could face up to five years in prison and fines up to $5,000.
+A first time assault and battery charge can be charged as a felony depending on the circumstances of the crime.
+If you are convicted of felony domestic violence, you could face up to five years in prison and fines up to $5,000.

 A misdemeanor offense may be upgraded to a felony if it involved:

-- Serious bodily harm.
+- Serious bodily injury.
 Any act of assault and battery that causes serious physical injury or harms a pregnant victim at the time of the attack may be charged as a felony.

-- Violation of a protection order.
-Suppose the alleged victim of an assault and battery had previously taken out a restraining order against the offender, and the protection order was in place during the commission of the domestic assault.
-In that case, the offender may be charged with a felony.
+- Restraining order violation.
+Suppose the alleged victim of an assault and battery had previously taken out a restraining order against the accused that was in place during the commission of the domestic assault.
+In that case, the defendant may be charged with a felony.

 Unfortunately, a misunderstanding of the circumstances of a domestic dispute can significantly affect the potential jail time and the consequences of a conviction.
 For example, let’s say you were staying at a friend’s house after your partner took out a restraining order against you, but you ran out of clean clothes and money for groceries.